 The History of Loopwheel T-shirts

 Loopwheel knitting continued to be widespread in its use throughout the inter-war years and until after the Second World War.
-Machined were licensed to American brands such as Champion and L.L.
+Machines were licensed to American brands such as Champion and L.L.
 Bean and vintage finds from this era would have likely been produced on these original machines.

-In the 1950s new high-speed flat weaving machines were developed that could produce fabric over ten time faster than loopwheeling.
-These advances and mass production and a growing demand for a higher quantity of cheaper clothing meant that loopwheel machines began to be replaced.
+In the 1950s new high-speed flat weaving machines were developed that could produce fabric over ten times faster than loopwheeling.
+These advances and mass production and growing demand for a higher quantity of cheaper clothing meant that loopwheel machines began to be replaced.
 The last machines were produced in the 1970s.

-Fast forward to more recent times and the culture of fast fashion and wear-once throw-away clothing means that loopwheel knitting isn’t an efficient or cost effective way for brands solely focussed on the bottom line to operate.
+Fast forward to more recent times and the culture of fast fashion and wear-once throw-away clothing means that loopwheel knitting isn’t an efficient or cost-effective way for brands solely focussed on the bottom line to operate.

 However, the handle and durability of garments manufactured on these machines is something that can’t be replicated by modern, cheaper production methods.
 Loopwheel t-shirts are still produced by a small number of brands who, along with their customers, focus on quality rather than quantity.